-MSX Int'l Platform Services, LLC v Hurley, 300569 (May 22, 2012) (Owens, Jansen [dissent], and Markey), lv dn Mich (2012), reversed Circuit Court's denial of motion to vacate award.
-Issue was whether employer's written PTO policy granted employee a vested right to PTO.
-COA found nothing in record that supported the notion of an express contract or agreement concerning compensation for PTO; and there was no basis for finding that there was a contract or agreement that entitled employee to PTO.
+MSX Int'l Platform Services, LLC v Hurley, 300569 (May 22, 2012) (Owens, Jansen [dissent], and Markey), lv dn \\\ Mich \\\ (2012), reversed Circuit Court's denial of motion to vacate award.
+Issue was whether employer's written PTO policy granted employee vested right to PTO.
+COA found nothing in record that supported notion of express contract or agreement concerning compensation for PTO; and there was no basis for finding there was contract or agreement that entitled employee to PTO.
 Judge Jansen dissented, indicating that whether arbitrator's interpretation of contract is wrong is irrelevant.